Skip to main content

 Email: kfincannon@oac.ok.gov

-Kelly Fincannon began working for the Aeronautics Commission in September of 2021 as the agency’s Chief Airport Engineer.
+Kelly Fincannon began working for the Department in September of 2021 as the agency’s Chief Airport Engineer.
 His focus is on airport planning, design, construction, and project management with a mission to provide continued development and improvement of the Oklahoma Airport System, working closely with the Federal Aviation Administration, airports, consultants, and construction contractors.

 His 38 years of related work experience includes office management, staff management, regional financial oversight, business development, client negotiation, project management, engineering design, bidding services, construction administration, construction observation, grant administration, master planning, and capital improvement plans.
 His airport experience spans civil, military, commercial, and general aviation airports as well as other civil infrastructure projects including highways, streets, drainage, water lines, sewer lines, and water resources projects.
 He holds professional registrations in Oklahoma, Kansas, Texas, Arkansas, and Missouri.